 Our Mission Statement

-Since being established by Dr. Charles Rockwood in 1966, the UT San Antonio Orthopedic surgery residency has continued to produce outstanding Orthopaedic surgeons, clinicians, and leaders in the field.
-San Antonio is uniquely positioned as the major medical hub for the entire south Texas and Rio Grand Valley region providing an extremely diverse patient population and endless opportunities to accomplish our dual mission of improving patient’s lives and advancing the field of Orthopaedics.
+Since being established by Dr. Charles Rockwood in 1966, the UT San Antonio orthopaedic surgery residency has continued to produce outstanding orthopaedic surgeons, clinicians, and leaders in the field.
+San Antonio is uniquely positioned as the major medical hub for the entire South Texas and Rio Grand Valley region providing an extremely diverse patient population and endless opportunities to accomplish our dual mission of improving patients’ lives and advancing the field of orthopaedics.